NaevaTheCat/corroboree/documentation.md

 ## Booking System Configuration
-Static config is handled in the settings.py file, 'live' configuration regarding the booking system is handled via snippets in the admin menu.
-The configuration is heirarchy is:
+Static config is handled in the settings.py file, 'live' configuration regarding the booking system is handled via *Snippets* in the admin menu.
+The configuration is hierarchy is:

 ```
 +- Config